 The latest publications are shown by default.
 Refine your search using the filters below.
 Press CTRL + click to select more than one option in a group.

-This report presents indicative findings from the first phase of NZCER's evaluation of Positive Behaviour for Learning (PB4L): School-Wide.
-It describes the extent of implementation of School-Wide in schools, identifies short-term shifts for schools that joined the initiative in 2010 or 2011, and discusses enablers and barrier.
-The findings suggest that overall, PB4L: School-Wide is well-regarded in participating schools and is linked to a wide range of changes for schools, teachers, and students.
+This report summarises the findings from the final phase of an evaluation of Positive Behaviour for Learning (PB4L) School-Wide.
+It describes the extent of implementation of School-Wide in schools, identifies short-term shifts and considers the longer term sustainability of the initiative.

 The report is available on the Education Counts website here.

 This document was developed in 2013 to support teachers and others to engage with findings from the e-in-science research project, carried out by the University of Waikato and the New Zealand Council for Educational Research under contract to the Ministry of Education.